dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/1x-to-2x.md

 <a name="tfm"></a>

-## Target Framework Moniker (TFM)
+## Update Target Framework Moniker (TFM)
 Projects targeting .NET Core should use the [TFM](/dotnet/standard/frameworks#referring-to-frameworks) of a version greater than or equal to .NET Core 2.0.
-Search for the `TargetFramework` node in the *.csproj* file, and replace its inner text with `netcoreapp2.0`:
+Search for the `<TargetFramework>` node in the *.csproj* file, and replace its inner text with `netcoreapp2.0`:

 [!code-xml[Main](../1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App.csproj?range=3)]

 Projects targeting .NET Framework should use the TFM of a version greater than or equal to .NET Framework 4.6.1.
-Search for the `TargetFramework` node in the *.csproj* file, and replace its inner text with `net461`:
+Search for the `<TargetFramework>` node in the *.csproj* file, and replace its inner text with `net461`:

 [!code-xml[Main](../1x-to-2x/samples/AspNetCoreDotNetFx2.0App/AspNetCoreDotNetFx2.0App/AspNetCoreDotNetFx2.0App.csproj?range=4)]